SAP-samples/ams-samples-java/spring-security-ams/README.md

 # Description
-This sample is a Spring Boot application that utilizes the `spring-ams` and `spring-security` client libraries to authenticate JWT tokens issued by the `identity` service and to authorize resource access managed by AMS(Authorization Management Service).
+This sample is a Spring Boot application that utilizes the [spring-ams](https://github.wdf.sap.corp/CPSecurity/cloud-authorization-client-library-java/tree/master/spring-ams) and [spring-security](https://github.com/SAP/cloud-security-services-integration-library/tree/main/spring-security) client libraries to authenticate JWT tokens issued by the [SAP Identity service](https://help.sap.com/docs/identity-authentication) and to authorize resource access managed by [AMS (Authorization Management Service)](https://github.wdf.sap.corp/pages/CPSecurity/ams-docu/).
 The application uses the [SAP application router](https://www.npmjs.com/package/@sap/approuter) as OAuth 2.0 client and forwards the requests as reverse proxy to a Spring Boot backend application.
-The Spring Boot backend application checks for all incoming requests whether the user is authenticated and whether the user has the requested permissions assigned with the **Authorization Management Service (AMS)**.
+The Spring Boot backend application checks for all incoming requests whether the user is authenticated and whether the user has the requested permissions assigned with AMS.

+# Steps
-To setup the IAS tenant follow this [guide](https://github.wdf.sap.corp/pages/CPSecurity/ams-docu/docs/Overview/HowTo_AMSConfig).
+1. Setup the IAS tenant follow this [guide](https://github.wdf.sap.corp/pages/CPSecurity/ams-docu/docs/Overview/HowTo_AMSConfig)

-To enable authorization checks, application needs to declare authorization model in a form of [DCL files](https://github.wdf.sap.corp/pages/CPSecurity/ams-docu/docs/DCLLanguage/Declare) and provide these files to the AMS service.
+2. Enable authorization checks, application needs to declare authorization model in a form of [DCL files](https://github.wdf.sap.corp/pages/CPSecurity/ams-docu/docs/DCLLanguage/Declare) and provide these files to the AMS service.
 For a deeper understanding of how the AMS client library operates, refer to https://github.wdf.sap.corp/pages/CPSecurity/ams-docu/docs/ClientLibs/EnforceJava

-Follow the deployment steps for [Kyma/Kubernetes](#deployment-on-kymakubernetes) or [Cloud Foundry](#deployment-on-cloud-foundry).
+3. Follow the deployment steps for [Kyma/Kubernetes](#deployment-on-kymakubernetes) or [Cloud Foundry](#deployment-on-cloud-foundry)

 # Deployment on Kyma/Kubernetes
 The compiled base DCLs have to be uploaded to the AMS server, this part is handled by the [ams-dcl-uploader](https://github.wdf.sap.corp/CPSecurity/ams-dcl-uploader).
 The `ams-dcl-uploader` expects to locate the DCL files in a [PVC](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) at path ``/dcl-files``.
-The relevant `PVC` is defined in the deployment.yml file, which can be found  [here](https://github.wdf.sap.corp/CPSecurity/ams-samples-java/blob/main/spring-security-ams/k8s/deployment.yml#L2-L12).
+The relevant `PVC` is defined in the [deployment.yml](https://github.wdf.sap.corp/CPSecurity/ams-samples-java/blob/main/spring-security-ams/k8s/deployment.yml#L2-L12).

 The application developers have complete autonomy over how the files are provided to the `PVC`.
 In this example, the process is performed by including DCL files in the application's docker image then using an `initContainer` to transfer them via the shell command `cp`.
 You can see this defined in these lines of the [deployment.yml](https://github.wdf.sap.corp/CPSecurity/ams-samples-java/blob/main/spring-security-ams/k8s/deployment.yml#L61-L70).

+In addition, a sidecar process is necessary to compute authorizations from the policies.
+For this, a pre-built image is added in [deployment.yml](https://github.wdf.sap.corp/CPSecurity/ams-samples-java/blob/main/spring-security-ams/k8s/deployment.yml#L63)

-Follow these necessary steps to setup the AMS sample application:
+Follow the following steps below to setup the AMS sample application:
-- Build the Docker images of the spring back-end and approuter images and push them to the appropriate repository
-- Configure the deployment.yml configuration with the corresponding Docker images
-- Deploy the application
-- Access the application

 ## Build docker images and push them to repository
 The images must be accessible externally.